Genivia/SJOT/README.md

 Why another JSON schema "standard"?
 -----------------------------------

-- JSON schemas is **verbose**, doubling the nesting level compared to JSON data.
+- JSON schema is **verbose**, doubling the nesting level compared to JSON data.
   SJOT schema levels are one-on-one with JSON data.
 - JSON schema validation performance is **not scalable**.
 SJOT takes linear time to validate JSON data, linear in the size of the JSON data.